eternal3ncore/Skyrim-Universal-Playable-Creatures/README.md

 1. **Creature RaceMenu Crash Fix**
    - Preserves the signature-guarded RaceMenu crash safeguards from the confirmed Creature Race Menu Crash Fix lineage.
-   - Playable race definitions are no longer stored in the main configuration.
    - At DataLoaded the plugin scans only `Data\SKSE\Plugins\UniversalPlayableCreatures\` for `*.json` race-definition files.
    - Every race-definition JSON uses the existing `playableRaces` array with `PluginName.esm|FORMID` entries.